PrestaShop/prestashop-flashlight/README.md

 - [Ngrok tunneling](./examples/ngrok-tunnel)
 - [Auto installation of modules](./examples/auto-install-modules/)
 - Develop a PrestaShop Theme (coming soon)
-- Use in Github Action (coming soon)
+- Use in GitHub Action (coming soon)

 PrestaShop Flashlight embeds `nginx` and `php-fpm`, however the `MySQL` server has to be provided separately.
-This can easily be achieved using docker compose : _docker-compose.yml_ files are provided in [examples](./examples).
+This can easily be achieved using docker compose: _docker-compose.yml_ files are provided in [examples](./examples).

 ## Compatibility